Assisted Pedal Cycles. Converting an existing bike using the

 assembly.
 The nut on the other side is merely a sleeve to

 the bottom bracket without wrecking anything or injuring yourself, you

 are free to install the Mid-Drive motor unit.
 Furthermore, if the

 author's experience is anything to go by, the procedure is then quite

 closely related to the information given in the various versions of the

 That all depends however on the bottom bracket being

 "standard", which means that it must measure between 68 and 73 mm from

-before the crankshaft and pedals have been removed, but it is a good
+before the crankshaft and pedals have been removed.

 The thread around the crankshaft on the